Online Shopping and Companies’ Data Protection Responsibilities on the Rise This Holiday Season

 The ever-increasing number of online shoppers can usher in great revenue opportunities, but system exposures and data input acceleration can quickly outstrip your company’s monitoring capabilities, leaving large amounts of customers’ personal data vulnerable to attacks.

-Having looked forward and anticipated the large influx of customers and transactions, your company by now has likely put a freeze on code, security changes, and updates.
-While this is prudent to provide customers as much up time as possible, it also means your company may have difficulty responding to sudden new data exposures requiring new data policies or practices if there is any suspicious activity.
+Having looked forward and anticipated the large influx of customers and transactions, your company by now has likely put a freeze on codes, security changes, and updates.
+While this is prudent to provide customers with as much uptime as possible, it also means your company may have difficulty responding to sudden new data exposures requiring new data policies or practices if there is any suspicious activity.

 Finally, many businesses have established relationships with strategic and/or short-term third parties as vendors and logistics partners to help meet holiday demands.
 This means your sharing of data is going to compound rapidly.
 Data that normally doesn’t need to be shared outside your company will leave to be managed by other entities.
 This increases your risk of properly handling transactions from a PCI DSS perspective and exposes far more personal data to privacy lapses.